CodeYourFuture/curriculum/content/js2/blocks/mean/index.md

 In this test, we're checking we get a value of `25` by adding together `3 + 40 + 7` and then dividing by the number of items (`3`).

-We calculate the mean of an array of numbers by:
+We calculate the mean of a list of numbers by:

 1. sum all the numbers in the array
 2. dividing the sum by the length of the array